CSC510-2015-Axitron/txts/slides/talk4/060_cd_ci_heroku.md

     ![](../img/finalpres/wallofconfusion.png)

-    [The Agile Admin](http://theagileadmin.com/what-is-devops/) attempts to define it as:  "the practice of operations and development engineers participating together in the entire service lifecycle, from design through the development process to production support."
+[The Agile Admin](http://theagileadmin.com/what-is-devops/) defines it as:  "the practice of operations and development engineers participating together in the entire service lifecycle, from design through the development process to production support."